FelipeSaenzMarketing/SEO_Redirect_Tool/redirect-generator-en/README.md

-# 🔁 SEO Redirect Generator By Felipe Saenz
+# 🔁 SEO Redirect Tool By Felipe Saenz

 This App automatically generates redirect suggestions between old and new URLs based on textual similarity.